datatribe-collective-oy/gdd-app/docs/README.md

 - **Overview & Architecture**

-  - [System Architecture](./system-architecture.md) - An overview of system architechture and its components.
+  - [System Architecture](./system-architecture.md) - An overview of system architecture and its components.
   - [Data Flow and Modeling](./data-flow-and-modeling.md) - Details on how data moves through the system and its structure.

 - **Development & API**